Are Targeted Data Poisoning Attacks as Effective as We Think?: Background

-In this paper, we focus on targeted data poisoning attacks \citep[\eg,][]{ShafahiHNSSDG18,AghakhaniMWKV20,GuoL20,ZhuHLTSG19e} that affect only specific test samples and discuss other types of poisoning attacks in \Cref{app:data-poisoning}.
+\textbf{Targeted data poisoning:} In this paper, we focus on targeted data poisoning attacks \citep[\eg,][]{ShafahiHNSSDG18,AghakhaniMWKV20,GuoL20,ZhuHLTSG19e} that affect only specific test samples and discuss other types of poisoning attacks in Appendix \ref{app:data-poisoning}.
 Given a test sample $(\xte, y_t)$, the problem can be formulated into the bi-level optimization problem below:

-where the attacker aims to enforce the prediction of $x_t$ to be $y_p$ through crafting and injecting $\Dpo$ into the training set $\Dtr$.
-This problem is hard to solve directly as the outer maximization problem depends on $\Dpo$ only implicitly through the solution $\wv_*$ of the inner problem.
+where the attacker aims to enforce the prediction of $\xte$ to be $y_p$ through crafting and injecting $\Dpo$ into the training set $\Dtr$.
+This problem is hard to solve directly as the outer minimization problem depends on $\Dpo$ only implicitly through the solution $\wv_*$ of the inner problem.
 Existing attacks consider relaxations of this primal problem, for example, a fixed feature extractor \citep{AghakhaniMWKV20,ZhuHLTSG19e} or approximating the gradient of target parameters \citep{ShafahiHNSSDG18}.
 As our poisoning difficulty metrics do not depend on the specific design of attack algorithms, we omit the attack details and refer readers to the above references.
-We note that data poisoning attacks can be further classified according to their attack scheme, specifically, the construction of $\Dtr$, and we extend more discussion in \Cref{app:add_replacing}.

-Targeted attacks are insidious as they do not cause significant performance degradation (hence harder to detect) while still capable of causing system failure on targeted test instances.
-Previous works \cite{ShafahiHNSSDG18, GeipingFHCTMG20,ZhuHLTSG19e} have demonstrated the efficacy of such attacks against deep neural networks, reporting high attack success rates.
-However, these reported success rates are typically calculated by averaging over randomly selected test samples \cite{SchwarzschildGGDG20,GeipingFHCTMG20}.
-This aggregated metric fails to capture the instance-level difficulty of targeted data poisoning attacks, a critical gap we aim to address in this work.
+We \emph{do not} consider backdoor attacks \citep{GuDG17,ChenLLLS17,SahaSP20,TranLM18}, as their difficulty largely depends on the choice of trigger rather than properties of the target sample itself.